keremlin/Tosan-Transaction-microservice/README.md

 ### Exceptions & Exception Handling
 The projects has separated layer of exceptions.
 We have validation exceptions that invoke by DTOs and models.
 We also have some runtimeException like NinNotFoundException that is related to incorrect user inputs.
 All exceptions handle by HandleValidationException and return appropriate HTTP code to user if needed.
+### Unit-Test Cases
+For each service, we have appropriate test cases to ensure that projects' parts work fine.
+The test cases is built using Junit and is mocked using Mockito.